-Let’s not forget: Besides its architecture and party scene, South Beach is also famed for its soft sand and turquoise waters.
+Let’s not forget: Besides its architecture, dining options, and party scene, South Beach is also home to one of Miami’s best beaches, famed for its soft sand and turquoise waters.
 Snorkeling and boat tours are great ways to see the water and marine life.

 Right in the center of Miami South Beach sits Lummus Park.
 The beachfront park has volleyball nets, walking and biking trails, and a large playground for the kids.

 Trying to find a more elegant beach vacation?
-Vero Beach should be at the top of your list.
+Chilling on the sands of Vero Beach should be at the top of your list.
 The small barrier island is part of the Treasure Coast.
 With its interesting cultural attractions and fantastic restaurants, Vero Beach is one of the finest beach towns on Florida’s Atlantic Coast.

 Sitting between Fort Lauderdale and West Palm Beach, Delray Beach is famous for its main drag, Atlantic Avenue.
-The longest main street in Florida is filled with upscale resorts, fancy shopping, local restaurants, and tons of nightlife options.
+The longest main street in Florida is home to many of the best places to go in Delray Beach, with upscale resorts, fancy shopping, local restaurants, and tons of nightlife options on offer.

 If you’re looking for a small South Florida beach town with endless entertainment options, Delray Beach is near the top of the list.
 Be sure to visit during the summer or Christmas holidays to check out one of the beach festivals.
 And come hungry: There are always tons of food trucks, desserts, and wine stations.